-Forms and information concerning certification for VA benefit purposes are available in the Student Financial Aid and Scholarship Office.
-Veterans with specific questions concerning the administration of benefits should contact the Regional VA Office at 1-888-442-4551.
+Forms and information concerning certification for VA benefit purposes are available in the Office of the Registrar.
+The Office of the Registrar is located in room 105A, building 1, on the first floor, and can be contacted at 972-780-3664, or at registrar@untdallas.edu.
+Veterans with specific questions concerning the administration of benefits should contact the Regional VA Office at 1-888-442-4551..